Oral history

 Cadet Voices: Capturing experiences of former St John Ambulance Cadets with the Museum of the Order of St John, 2022-23

-Caribbean Garden Heritage: Interviewing Caribbean diaspora gardeners in London for the Garden Museum, 2021
+Sowing Roots: Interviewing Caribbean diaspora gardeners in London for the Garden Museum, 2021

 Echoes of Holloway Prison: Supporting a project on the history of Holloway Prison with Islington Museum, 2018